 Training

-The German Spitz is quite intelligent, but can also be wilful.
-Training has to begin early.
-The breed responds very well to positive reinforcement if you can provide interesting and varied rewards.
+The breed responds well to positive reinforcement if you provide interesting and varied rewards.

 This is general information and should not be relied on for adopting or purchasing advice.

 Yes, the German Spitz is a wonderful family pet if their owner is able to provide for their needs.
 If a German Spitz is well-trained and socialised, they will be gentle and friendly with children.
-However, younger children may not be the best playmates of a German Spitz puppy, as the puppies are small and fragile.

 If you are looking for a German Spitz for sale, we recommend that you only adopt from responsible breeders.
-The breed is rare and not many breeders have the expertise necessary to produce healthy and well-tempered German Spitzes.
-The average German Spitz price in Australia will be between AUD $1500 and $3500.